nickjj/runninginproduction.com/_posts/interviews/2019-10-13-001-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

 Before I used Jekyll, I hosted my blog on Tumblr for a while but I wasn't crazy about the writing experience there.
-As a developer I felt the most comfortable in my code editor and having to copy / paste everything between my editor and their editor was slowing me down.
+As a developer I felt the most comfortable in my code editor and having to copy / paste everything between my editor and Tumblr's web editor was slowing me down.

 I think a static site is a perfect match for most blogs.
-The writing experience is fantastic, you can version control it, you have total control over everything, it doesn't take a ton of effort to get going and page load speeds are very really fast because you're just serving static content.
+The writing experience is fantastic, you can version control it, you have total control over everything, it doesn't take a ton of effort to get going and page load speeds are very fast because you're just serving static content.

 Prior to using Jekyll I had some Ruby experience ([Jekyll is a Ruby based static site generator](https://en.wikipedia.org/wiki/Jekyll_(software))) but